dspinellis/git-issue/README.md

 commit that opened them.

 ## Internals
-All data are stored under `.issues`.
+All data are stored under `.issues`, which should be placed under `.gitignore`, if it will coexist with another Git-based project.
 The directory contains the following elements.
 * A `.git` directory contains the Git data associated with the issues.
 * A `config` file with configuration data.
 * A `templates` directory with message templates.